whunmr/circa/about/philosophy.md

 ### Minimize the need for planning.

 Too often, software is like architecture, where the whole thing must be thrown away if the foundations are built incorrectly.
+This causes the coder to hesitate before putting new ideas into code.
+We prefer an environment where the author can write code with abandon, and fix any problems later.